Living in Basel?

 There’s More: Nightlife and Cuisine

-If your budget allows it, you might taste some of Switzerland's best cuisine.
-The restaurant Stucki Bruderholz prides itself on 17 points in the Gault-Millau guide and two Michelin stars.
-Sadly, such a renowned meal requires gourmets to cough up over 60 CHF for a main course.
+If your budget allows for it, you might want to try some of Switzerland's haute cuisine.
+The restaurant Stucki Bruderholz prides itself on 18 points in the Gault-Millau guide and two Michelin stars.
+Of course, the restaurant’s prestige and world renowned reputation comes at a price, don’t seem too shocked when the bill arrives — a main course alone is likely to cost over 60 CHF.
 So let's hope that you have a very generous expat salary!

 You can discover more about the fantastic cuisine in Switzerland in our article on the culinary traditions of Switzerland.